**Are Millennials really the most studied generation in history?**

 Amid the post-pandemic trauma and transformation, there’s an interesting development gaining some attention.

+Millennials have come of age to assume leadership positions in their organizations.
 According to LinkedIn, the global population of millennials in the workplace has reached an astounding 41.4% and will remain a majority till 2030.

 So, millennials won’t just be serving us.
 They will also be leading us.

-But if you know a thing or two about their ambitions, you might have already guessed what it means— The war for talent.
+But if you know a thing or two about their ambitions, you might have already guessed what it means — The war for talent.

 Millennials change jobs more frequently than others.
 About six in ten millennials are open to new job opportunities.